 In the Future Income report, you get to visualise your upcoming dividend payments by date in a single table (including withheld tax if any).

 Some of these reports are not available in the free plan, so more advanced investors who want access to them need to upgrade to one of their premium plans.

-Recently, Sharesights introduced a beta integration with InteractiveBrokers (21 Aug update: formally announced) which allows retail clients to have their daily trades from Interactive Brokers automatically synchronised into their Sharesight portfolio.
+Recently, Sharesights formally announced a beta integration with InteractiveBrokers which allows retail clients to have their daily trades from Interactive Brokers and Saxo Markets to be automatically synchronised into their Sharesight portfolio.

-Once you’ve set up the sync, Sharesight automatically calculates your portfolio performance, and factors in the impact that FX movements, dividends, and corporate actions have on your investment returns.
+Once you’ve set up the sync, Sharesight automatically calculates your portfolio performance, and factors in the impact that FX movements, dividends, and corporate actions have on your investment returns from these platforms.